devlooped/SponsorLink/readme.md

 functionality and support.
 At this point, however, the tooling, API access and very low barrier to entry make it a great initial choice for SponsorLink.

-That said, the technical implementation is not deeply tied to GitHub Sponsors, and might evolve to include other platforms in the future, provided they offer similar levels of integration and support.
+That said, the reference implementation is not deeply tied to GitHub Sponsors, and the specification is entirely agnostic to the sponsorship platform.

 The value SponsorLink brings is in providing the "missing" link between a user's sponsorship and the libraries they use, in an easy to check, secure and offline